101dmrs/tetris/README.md

 # tetris
-A tetris game, made as a university project.
+This is version of tetris I had to made as a University project.
+It is written in VisualBasic.NET